-As a practice owner, if a member of your staff – whether a dentist or a nurse – refuses the COVID-19 vaccine, what are your obligations towards patients, other staff who have been vaccinated, and other people you may come into contact with outside the practice?
+As a practice owner, if a member of your staff – whether a dentist or dental care professional – refuses the COVID-19 vaccine, what are your obligations towards patients, other staff who have been vaccinated, and other people you may come into contact with outside the practice?
 Is there anything you need to specifically do in response?
 And does this make you more liable to claims?

 Advice from Dental Protection

-While COVID-19 vaccination is highly recommended, ultimately it is not mandatory and practice staff cannot be forced to have it.
+The COVID-19 vaccination is highly recommended.
+The General Dental Council (GDC) have already confirmed their views on vaccination and appear to be aligned with the Chief Medical Officer’s position that frontline healthcare workers may have a professional duty to protect themselves and others by securing their vaccinations.
+Unless it becomes mandatory, frontline staff cannot be forced to have it but those who chose to decline vaccination may find their clinical duties constrained if the regulatory position changes.
 Practice principals should have a discussion with these staff members to try to understand why they are reluctant to have the vaccine.
 Practice owners may wish to encourage staff to have a vaccination through discussing their increased risk of repeated exposure to the virus as healthcare workers, the benefits of having the vaccination to themselves, their colleagues, patients and family, and the wider benefits of reducing the transmission of COVID-19.

 Before COVID-19, the transmission of blood-borne viruses during clinical treatment was the main cross-infection risk considered in dentistry.
-Although claims were rare, associated issues usually related to alleged failings arising from the clinical aspects of care surrounding the provision of dental treatment in the dental surgery.
+Although claims of infection transmission were rare, they were usually based in alleged failings in infection control procedures during the delivery of clinical treatment.
 In the context of COVID-19, airborne transmission is a risk in all settings.
 Airborne viruses are the most contagious and it is this aspect that is particularly concerning because it potentially increases the risk of transmission in dental practices.

 Anyone who has attended the practice and believes they have developed COVID-19 as a result, could bring a claim irrespective of whether any face-to-face clinical treatment had been provided.
 It is possible claims may also arise from employees who allege that they have contracted COVID-19 during their employment.
 However, it would be quite difficult to establish that a patient or member of staff became infected from a non-vaccinated member of staff.